{{flagHref}}

 Where:

-• Q = supplied heat energy (Joules, J)
+• Q = Heat energy added (Joules, J)

-Although both terms refer to heat energy, specific heat capacity and heat capacity are distinct concepts.
-The heat capacity is the amount of heat energy required to change the temperature of an entire object, irrespective of its mass.
-In contrast, the specific heat capacity is the heat required to raise the temperature of a unit mass of a substance by one degree Celsius.
+While both terms relate to heat energy, specific heat capacity and heat capacity are distinct concepts.
+Heat capacity refers to the amount of heat energy required to change the temperature of an entire object, regardless of its mass.
+In contrast, specific heat capacity is the amount of heat energy needed to raise the temperature of a unit mass of a substance by one degree Celsius.

 Feature